 For a daily-carry wallet: a light dry dusting weekly, a full clean every 3–4 months, and a conditioning session every 6 months.
 If the wallet gets wet (caught in rain, spilled on), clean and condition immediately after it has dried naturally.

-A Giuseppe Lombardi alligator leather wallet, properly maintained, will outlast trends, outlast seasons, and outlast lesser alternatives by decades.
+A Giuseppe Lombardi alligator leather wallet, properly maintained, will outlast trends, seasons, and lesser alternatives by decades.
 Treat it accordingly.

 FAQ